strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/pcap/AdvancedC2PCAPAnalysis.md

-Next, let navigate to the directory where the pcap file is stored.
+Next, let's navigate to the directory where the pcap file is stored.